 I’d like to start this post off by saying that once you have mice in your home, the only way to get rid of mice is to use traps, poison them, call an exterminator, or get a cat that likes to hunt mice.
-Once the mice are in your home, they’ll likely put up with any repellents.
+Once the mice are in your home or car, they’ll likely put up with any repellents.

 That being said, peppermint is one of the best natural repellents for mice to make them reconsider entering your home and also a great deterrent to keeping them out of certain parts of your home.
 The smell of peppermint can keep mice out of the kitchen and also out of your room if you’re scared of mice in your bed.